0x2bc/Joystream/Giza_Testing_By_0x2bc.md

 #### Solution

 Finally I used the binary from the Joystream main branch and `chainspec-raw.json` Giza config file from `/root/bin/`.
-This worked fine.
-All two my nodes are on telemetry and fully synced.
+That worked fine for me.
+All two my nodes appear on the Telemetry website and are fully synced.

 Names of my nodes on the Telemetry website:
 - 0x2bc-giza-release